ABOUT OUR STAFF

 Needless to say, while they are flexible and adaptable, our staff don’t work every single hour of the day.
 Breakfast tends to begin at around 08.00, cooked breakfast is available until 09.30, and if you haven’t surfaced by 10.45, they will assume that you want a lie-in, and won’t subject you to our 100dB vacuum cleaners.
 Your room will be doubly well cleaned the next day.
 By the same token, our staff expect to be on duty again from around 18.00 until approximately 21.30 or 22.00.

 In order to keep all of our promises without wearing our team out, we also have a high ratio of staff to guests.
-This means neither illness nor injury can leave you cooking your own breakfast – one of which will be self-service with croissants and pains au chocolat delivered to the chalet.
+This means neither illness nor injury can leave you cooking your own breakfast – though do please note that two breakfasts are self-service with croissants and pains au chocolat delivered to the chalet.

 With so many regular guests, we are under enormous pressure to maintain quality.
 Having John Yates-Smith on hand (and, in particular, his deputy Annabel Clifton) helps us do so, but to be doubly sure we take your feedback on the day you leave.
 Praise and gratitude are passed on, while any suggestion or criticism is debated at great length and acted on if possible.